redkite-labs/redkitecms-docs/book/add-custom-block.rst

 2. The App-Block is auto loaded without changing anything

-If you prefer not to follow this conventions, you must run that command with the **--no-strict** options, then you must change the BundlesAutoloader  instantiation in your **AppKernel** file as follows:
+If you prefer not to follow this conventions, you must run that command with the **--no-strict** option, then you must change the BundlesAutoloader instantiation in your **AppKernel** file as follows:

 .. code-block:: php